A climate change adaptation monitoring, evaluation and reporting tool, designed with and for Victorian local governments.

 The tool was developed from 2013 -2017 by the WAGA Councils in partnership with RMIT University, Net Balance Foundation and Federation University Australia, with funding assistance from the Victorian Government.

-In 2018, WAGA and RMIT University received a grant from the Victorian Government, pursuant to the ‘Supporting Our Regions to Adapt’ program, and additional funding from WAGA and non-WAGA Councils to undertake the current project.
-Twenty Victorian councils are participating in this project phase.
+In 2018, WAGA and RMIT University received a grant from the Victorian Government, pursuant to the ‘Supporting Our Regions to Adapt’ program, and additional funding from WAGA and non-WAGA Councils to build asset and land use planning indicators into the tool and expand the use of the tool for all Victorian local governments.
+From 2020 a fully developed tool and project learning network for participating councils is offered under a subscription service.
+Currently thirteen Victorian local governments are using the tool to improve their understanding of climate impacts on their services.